rustyeddy/rustyeddy.com/content/iot-project/hub/_index.md

 the Collection Station IP addresses, sensor type, sensor value and a timestamp for when the data was fetched.

-Here are a couple examples of example MQTT topics:
+Here are a couple examples of MQTT topics:

 ```
 - ss/data/10.13.2.2/tepmc